 Simple English definitions for legal terms

-Read a random definition: enlisted member
+Read a random definition: fixed liability

 A complete property is the full set of rights that a person can have over something, like land or an object.
 It includes the right to own, use, and enjoy the thing.
 It does not include rights that everyone in society has, like the right to walk on a public sidewalk.
 There are different types of property, like tangible property that you can touch and incorporeal property that is a legal right.
 Income property is property that makes money, like a rental property.